2025 Pacific typhoon season: Typhoon Nakri (Quedan)

-As Nakri passed close to the island of Hachijō-jima, a sustained wind speed of 153.7 kph was measured, while rainfall totaled over 130 mm within a 12-hour period.
+As Nakri passed near Hachijō-jima, sustained winds reached 153.7 kph, while rainfall exceeded 130 mm in 12 hours.

 Severe Tropical Storm Fengshen (Ramil)

-A tropical depression formed on October 12 to the south of Guam, although the JMA downgraded it to a low pressure area three days later.
-PAGASA designated the system as Tropical Depression Ramil on October 16.
+A tropical depression formed on October 12 to the south of Guam, although the JMA downgraded it to a low pressure area three days later; but it was reissued again on the following day.
+Once the system entered the PAR, PAGASA assigned the local name as Ramil on October 16.
+JTWC later issued advisories on Ramil on October 18 and gave the identifier as Tropical Depression 30W.
 On October 18, the JMA upgraded the depression to Tropical Storm Fengshen as the storm started moving through the Philippines.
+Fengshen slightly weakened as it neared Northern Samar, making landfall over Gubat, Sorsogon at around 16:00 PHT (08:00 UTC).
 It later passed through Manila Bay before emerging over the South China Sea on October 19.
 The storm briefly weakened into a tropical depression before restrengthening the next day.
 Fengshen peaked as a severe tropical storm before weakening due to dry air and southwesterly wind shear.
 It eventually dissipated off the coast of Vietnam on October 23.

 Fengshen generated strong winds, landslides and flooding across the Philippines that killed seven people and left two others missing.
 Five people were killed by a tree that fell on a house in Pitogo, Quezon, while one person was killed while three others were injured in flash floods in Roxas City, which was subsequently placed under a state of calamity.
 One person was injured after being pinned down in a collapsed house in Estancia, Iloilo, while two people went missing after a vehicle was hit by a landslide in Bukidnon.